Probing symmetric teleparallel gravity in the early universe: Field equations and some consequences:

-\be \rho -3p = 2f + 6\dot\xi^2\left({{k^2-1}\over k^2}\right) f_Q = 2f - Q f_Q.\ee Hence in the radiation era $p = {1\over 3}\rho$, $f(Q) = f_0 Q^2$ is the allowed form for $f(Q)$, and `General theory of Relativity' can not be retrieved.
-Further, substituting \eqref{5} and \eqref{5a} in the pressure equation, one obtains $f(Q) = 0$, both in the pressure-less dust era ($p=0$) as well as in the early vacuum dominated era ($p = \rho = 0$).
-Furthermore, in the case of pure vacuum ($\rho = p = 0$), the first equation of the set \eqref{1} yields $f(Q) \propto \sqrt Q$.
-Note that, a non-negative $Q$ warrants the expansion rate is smaller than the shear scalar ($\theta^2 < \sigma^2$) throughout the cosmic evolution, and the universe never isotropizes.
+\begin{itemize} \item From (\ref{rhop1}), it is clear that in the radiation era $p = {1\over 3}\rho$, $f(Q) = f_0 Q^2$ is the only allowed form for $f(Q)$, and `General theory of Relativity' can not be retrieved in any way. \item Substituting \eqref{5} and \eqref{5a} in the pressure equation, one obtains $f(Q) = 0$, both in the pressure-less dust era ($p=0$) as well as in the early vacuum dominated era ($p = \rho = 0$). \item In the case of pure vacuum ($\rho = p = 0$), the first equation of the set \eqref{1} yields $f(Q) \propto \sqrt Q$. \end{itemize}

+Note that, a non-negative $Q$ warrants the expansion rate is smaller than the shear scalar ($\theta^2 < 3\sigma^2$) throughout the cosmic evolution, and the universe never isotropizes.
 In this context, we recall that such uncanny behaviour is absent from $f(R)$ theories of gravity, which admits de-Sitter solution in pure vacuum, and therefore has much rich structure than $f(Q)$ gravity.
 However, in order to avert such pathologies, we need either to withdraw the assumption \eqref{5} or to modify the right hand side of the field equations.
 As already mentioned, the assumption \eqref{5} has largely been used in the literature earlier, and also appears automatically in some cases, so the simplest modifications are either to associate viscosity and/or a scalar field.
 In the present work, we consider a scalar field $\phi$, which is required to drive inflation in the very early universe.
-The independent set of field equations are therefore, \be \ee Additionally, we have the Bianchi identity and the Klein-Gordon equation, which are, \be \ee Combining, we also find
+Note that this is not a Quintessence field which is required to explain late-time cosmic evolution with accelerated expansion followed by deceleration.
+This scalar field happens to be present in the very early universe, which may be a Higgs field or a dilatonic one.
+Such a scalar field not only drives inflation, but also puts an end to it, and happens to be responsible for particle creation, as it oscillates after the end of inflation.
+This field must have been redshifted largely and should not exist today, or if exists, is almost undetectable.
+In view of such a scalar field, the independent set of field equations are therefore, \be \ee Additionally, we have the Bianchi identity and the Klein-Gordon equation, which are, \be \ee Combining, we also find

 \be \rho - 3p - \dot\phi^2 + 4V = 2f + 6f_Q\left[\ddot\xi + \dot\xi^2 - \dot\xi{\ddot\chi\over\dot\chi} - \dot\chi^2\right].\ee